 You may want to plan for some friends or family to join you (socially distanced and within any local Coronavirus guidelines) for some of your race – this will give you extra motivation, especially in the later stages.

 Do not attempt to complete the actual race route in Cardiff Bay – road closures will not be in place so it will not be safe to do so.
-There are also local lockdown restrictions currently in place in Cardiff, making it impossible to enter the area if you do not live there.
+If you try and attend the live event on Sunday 26 September you will not be allowed into the start pens or onto the course as you will not have a race number.

 Have a think about the evidence you’ll gather during your run, that you can use to verify your performance.
 Evidence can be a photograph of gym equipment or a screenshot from a fitness tracker or GPS activity.